-A headache wrapped in a lot of bother, attached to a hefty price tag.
-For many people, that’s what switching financial advisors seems like – and so they put it off, indefinitely.
-But replacing your advisor doesn’t have to be a big hassle or come with high costs.
+For many people, switching financial advisors can be very difficult and they end up avoiding the topic and putting it off, indefinitely.
+However, replacing your advisor doesn’t have to be a big hassle or come with high costs, if you can do it the right way.
 We spoke to two financial advisors who have been on both sides of client transfers.
 Here’s their take on the break-up process and how to make it short and sweet.

 Good Reasons for Switching Financial Advisors

 There are plenty of good reasons for wanting to make the change.
 Shanna Tingom, AAMS, CDFA, a financial advisor with Heritage Financial Strategies in Gilbert, Arizona, offers these three: your advisor is inaccessible, gives unclear and jargon-filled answers or has bad follow-through.

 “Your advisor should be willing to talk to you and help you understand your investments and strategy,” Tingom says.
 “You should know what he or she thinks about the market and economy and how they may impact your investments.
 If you walk away from a conversation feeling more confused than comforted, you may have the wrong advisor.”

 She notes that messages get lost and people can make mistakes.
 Still, your advisor should be responding to your emails or calls and doing what they say they will do.
 If not, she adds, “this could be a sign they have too many clients or an inadequate process in their office — this isn’t someone you want managing your money.”

 Steve Lockshin, founder and principal of Los Angeles-based AdvicePeriod, adds this reason: you find out your advisor didn’t disclose a conflict of interest.
 “Your best interest should be your advisor’s top priority,” Lockshin explains.
 “Undisclosed conflicts of interest are clear signs that your advisor is more interested in his or her pocketbook than in yours.”